 3. Bea has made a career out of doing “good works,” but their results—and her motivations—turn out to be morally complex.
 Have you ever had misgivings about an act of charity (your own or another’s)?

 4. Who is Lucy’s mother?
 How do Bea’s and Emma’s relationships with Lucy speak to different ideas about what it means to be a mother?
 What experiences have shaped your own definition of motherhood?

 5. To that end, what can this novel tell us about what it means to be a biological versus an adoptive parent?
 In what ways does Emma treat Lucy differently from her other children, and how does this affect Lucy?
 Do you think it’s possible to be both a member of a family and an outsider?

 6. Both Emma and Bea feel torn between their own fulfillment and their obligations to family.
 What sacrifices do these women make, and do you think these sacrifices would look different if Bea and Emma lived in the present day?

-7. The Roaring Twenties are often depicted as carefree years in the United States, but in Leaving Lucy Pear you see how tumultuous the time period really was.
-Do you see any resonance between the twenties and the times we’re living in now?
+8. The Roaring Twenties are often depicted as carefree years in the United States, but in Leaving Lucy Pear you see how tumultuous the time period really was.
+Do you see any resonance between the twenties and the times in which we’re living now?

 A graduate of Brown University and the Iowa Writers Workshop, and a two-time winner of the Pushcart Prize, Anna Solomon is a former journalist for National Public Radio’s Living on Earth